 3. Looking back from the ground of the Boolean net model for EPCs it seems to be a drawback of the EPC syntax to use the xor-connector in two different meanings, namely as logical connector, which opens resp. closes an alternative, and as articulation point of an inner loop, too.

 In Figure 4 the xor-connector K3 is the articulation point of the complaint loop, while the xor-connectors K1 and K5 open resp. close the two different alternatives of ordering.
 A Boolean token entering K3 leaves the connector using only one of the two output arcs, while a Boolean token entering K1 splits into two tokens, which leave simultaneously using both output arcs.
-In the former case the control flow remains undivided, whereas in the latter it splits into two threads, which are synchronized at K5.
+In the former case the control flow remains undivided, whereas in the latter it splits into two threads, which are synchronised at K5.

 Boolean guards

 The guard formulas of Boolean nets, which arise from the translation of EPCs, use only on a subset of all formulas from propositional logic.
-They focus on the logical operators xor, and resp. or, an explicit negation operator is not part of the guard formulas.
+They focus on the logical operators xor, and resp. or, an explicit negation is not part of the guard formulas.
 This expresses the fact, that an EPC does not model any spontaneous activation or deactivation of the control flow.
 To capture this property we introduce the concept of faithfulness concerning activation.

 The well known fact, that the Boolean algebra of propositional logic has the algebraic structure of the field F2 with two elements, allows to represent the guard formulas as polynomials over F2 and to study these polynomials within the realm of commutative algebra.